thorkseng/pi4valheim/README.md

 ```

 - Install [Podman](https://podman.io/getting-started/installation) v3.3.1 (The version that is in the Debian repository is old (3.0.1) and it does not work correctly in my case).
+- Install [Docker](https://docs.docker.com/engine/install/debian/) (Tested on version 20.10.9)

 ## Create the image (it will take around 1-2 hours)

+If you use podman:

     podman build -f valheim.Dockerfile
     podman image tag c44a18e4e67d valheim-base:v1

+If you use docker:

+    docker build --no-cache --tag valheim-base -f Valheim.dockerfile .

 ## Execute the container